simonamtoft/downsampled-diffusion/README.md

 ```

 ## Scripts
 Training of a dDDPM is performed by running `train.py`, where hyper paremeters can be altered in the config dict.
-To run a dDDPM x3 for 800k training steps on CelebAMask-HQ use the following
+To run a dDDPM x3 for 800k training steps on CelebAMask-HQ with a batch size of 32 use the following
 ```cli
 python train.py -m ddpm -e 800000 -mute -d celeba_hq -bs 32 -is 256 -downsample 3
 ```